PhilipBuhr/moneystatz/README.md

 ```shell script
 ./startDev.sh
 ```
+If the browser doesn't open automatically, got to `http://localhost:3000`.

 Use the + icon to add Jars.
 Click cells to add/edit/delete transactions.
 The Bar chart updates automatically.